Micnasr/Blue-Abyss/README.md

 - **Embark on Quests:** Engage with unique characters and undertake quests that unravel the story.
 Complete missions to earn the trust of a renowned professor who can build you a specialized vessel for deeper exploration.

 - **Unlock the Abyss:** Conquer challenges, solve puzzles, and meet the professor's criteria to unlock the ultimate goal—a state-of-the-art vessel that grants you access to the abyss.

-With a focus on quest-driven progression and a rich underwater world to explore, **Blue Abyss** provides an immersive gameplay experience that combines action, strategy, and discovery.

 ![image](https://github.com/Micnasr/Blue-Abyss/assets/44876651/3691770f-906b-488e-8ec0-6be6d8a94d8b)